fanfury-sports/furyhub/docs/endpoints/sdk.md

 order: 5
 ---

-# IRIShub Client SDKs
+# FURYhub Client SDKs

-IRIShub SDK is a software development kit based on the Endpoint provided by IRIShub, which provides great convenience for users to quickly develop applications based on the IRIShub chain.
+FURYhub SDK is a software development kit based on the Endpoint provided by FURYhub, which provides great convenience for users to quickly develop applications based on the FURYhub chain.

 Available in three languages: